Rich107/opencode.nvim/README.md

 ## 🙏 Acknowledgments

 - This plugin borrowed inspiration (and some code) from https://github.com/GeorgesAlkhouri/nvim-aider
 - For a more powerful integration, you may prefer https://github.com/sudo-tee/opencode.nvim, which my Google-fu failed to find until after I wrote this plugin.
-Thus plugin leverages opencode's familiar interface, whereas that one creates a native Neovim UI over `opencode run`.
+This plugin leverages opencode's familiar interface, whereas that one creates a native Neovim UI over `opencode run`.